 - To review the follow up actions by the service providers on the weakness of internal accounting procedures and controls;

-- To review on all areas of significant financial risk and the arrangements in place to contain those risks to acceptable levels; and
+- To review the adequacy and effectiveness of the risk management frameworks including all areas of significant financial risk and the arrangements in place to mitigate those risks to acceptable levels;

 - To review the assistance and co-operation given by the Company’s officers and service providers to the internal auditors;

-- To review any appraisal or assessment of the performance of persons carrying out the internal audit function, compliance with accounting standards and regulatory requirements, any changes in accounting policies and practices, significant issues arising from the audit and major judgement issues;
+- To review any appraisal or assessment of the performance and competency of persons carrying out the internal audit function;

-- To review the resignation of the internal auditors and provide the resigning internal auditors an opportunity to submit reasons for their resignation.
+- To review the resignation of the internal auditors and provide the resigning internal auditors an opportunity to submit reasons for their resignation; and

 6. ROLES AND RIGHTS OF THE AUDIT COMMITTEE